gliboc/simeon/README.md

 ### What's working

 In the relational algebra, the following operators are working:
-- selection, projection, cartesian product, minus, union
+- selection, projection, cartesian product, minus, union, join
-- join
-- renaming for columns and relations is implemented
+- renaming for columns and relations

 In the miniSQL, the following commands are operationnal :
 - SELECT ..
 FROM ..
 WHERE ..
 - SELECT * FROM ..
 - UNION, UNION ALL, MINUS
 - ORDER BY ..
 (DESC)
-- Conditions IN, NOT IN
+- Conditions IN, NOT IN, translated to pure relationnal algebra joins
 - Conditions on advanced numerical expressions ('+', '-', '*')
 - Logical formulas (/\, \/, !)